luciendgolden/evaluation-pipeline-2025/README.md

 Here are scores for each model on each evaluation task.
 Each task score is an unweighted mean of each subtask score within that task.
 We also show macroaverages, which are simply means of each task score (i.e., means across a row of the table).
 NOTE: for GLUE, we average *accuracies* for all tasks except QQP and MRPC (where we use F1 scores).
 See end of README for more detailed score breakdowns.

 > [!Note]
-> The evaluations are run on the final model (the one trained for 10 epochs (100M words in Strict-small and 1B words in Strict and Interaction)).
+> The evaluations below are run on the final model (the one trained for 10 epochs (100M words in Strict-small and 1B words in Strict and Interaction)).

 **Strict-small Track (10M)**